Sheet pan sausage with potatoes & green beans fresh from the oven

 These spices may seem simple, but when they roast together, they deliver maximum flavor.
 Looking to elevate your Sheet Pan Sausage with Potatoes & Green Beans even further?
 Try adding a sprinkle of smoked paprika or a drizzle of balsamic glaze at the end.

-or What seasoning is good for green beans ham and potatoes?—and the answer is: simple herbs like basil and oregano plus a kick of garlic powder and salt bring everything together.
+People also search for What seasoning is good for green beans ham and potatoes?—and the answer is: simple herbs like basil and oregano plus a kick of garlic powder and salt bring everything together.
 Add a dash of crushed red pepper if you enjoy a little heat.

 Step-by-Step Instructions for Making the Perfect Sheet Pan Dinner